lqueryvg/sud/readme.txt

         = 20 calls.
 It is therefore expected that a class interested in cell candidates removals also listens for cell values being set.

-Indexes (Idea)

-    Indexes are like constraint groups in that they store data about candidates, with a view to detecting conditions for different solving strategies.

-    For example, to detect Single Position, we could create an index on a constraint group which, for each value not yet found, lists the cells the value could occur in.
-Then, as soon as the length of any of those lists is reduced to 1, there can only be one cell which can contain that value, so the position of the value becomes known.

-    Therefore the index would need to be notified whenever a cell value is set or a cell candidate is removed.

-    (Perhaps an Index *is* a more general form of a constraint group?
-I.e. perhaps a constraint group should be generalised into a single candidate index?)

 Solving Techniques
 ------------------